favonia/cloudflare-ddns/docs/designs/features/managed-record-ownership.markdown

 ### Failure and Shutdown Semantics

-DNS uses the shared family-intent semantics from [Lifecycle Model](lifecycle-model.markdown).
+DNS uses the shared reconciliation-intent semantics from [Lifecycle Model](lifecycle-model.markdown).

-For DNS, the deletion target is an individual managed record, not a broader DNS root.
+For DNS, the resource eligible for deletion is an individual managed record, not a broader DNS root.
 DNS shutdown may therefore delete only managed records.

 ### API Contract Boundary